rushilanirudh/AMP/README.md

 # AMP
-Code and models for Out of Distribution Detection with Neural Network Anchoring
+Code and models for Out of Distribution Detection with Neural Network Anchoring (Available shortly)